THE

 (paksadharmata), and (ii) the

-remembrance of unconditional and invariable relation between the linga and the lingin (vyapti).
-The perceptual cognition of the mark leads to the remembrance
+remembrance of unconditional and invariable relation between the linga and the lingin (vyapti). the perceptual cognition of the mark leads to the remembrance

 of its unconditional and invariable relationship with the lingin resulting in a synthesized knowledge.

-The synthesis of both these stages is named as paramarsa,
+the synthesis of both these stages is named as paramarsa,

 which is therefore defined as ‘vyapti

-visista paksadhamatajnanam’.
-The
+visista paksadhamatajnanam’. the

 act of paramarsa can thus be said to